kaitai-io/kaitai_struct/README.md

 * Describe the format — i.e. create a `.ksy` file
-* Compile `.ksy` file into target language source file and include that file into your project
+* Compile `.ksy` file into target language source file and include that file in your project
 * Add KS runtime library for your particular language into your project (don't worry, it's small and it's there mostly to ensure readability of generated code)